Rock Machine MC criminal allegations and incidents: Manitoba

 In 2008, a series of raids carried out by Winnipeg Police and Manitoba RCMP left the Hells Angels in the province all but crippled.
 The Rock Machine Motorcycle Club was seeking to expand west during this period, The Rock Machine were first sighted in Manitoba during mid 2008.
 Four members of the Nomads Canada chapter were present at a hotel on Notre Dame Avenue hotel.
 An RCMP representative claimed the Rock Machine "graciously thanked law enforcement for handing them the province".
 They quickly gained momentum in Manitoba becoming the dominant club in Winnipeg.
 This was all possible due police activities in early December 2008.
 Operation Divide was conducted by Manitoba police, it led to the arrests of 30 members of the Hells Angels and their support club, the Zig Zag Crew.
 A few Hells Angels were sent to prison along with most of the Zig Zag Crew.
 This is what would cause the Hells Angels to start relying more on another support club, the Redlined Motorcycle Club, to take over the responsibility of the Zig Zags in Manitoba.
 Documents from the trial claimed that with the Angels influence currently at a low level in the province, the Rock Machine were beginning to lay territorial claims.
 They also began openly displaying their colours in public, this caused retaliation from the Manitoba Angels.
 The Rock Machine in Manitoba was further reinforced by several former members of the now defunct Zig Zag Crew.
-Most notably Jean Paul Beaumont, the future "Sargent At Arms" for the Rock Machine Winnipeg chapter.
+Most notably Jean Paul Beaumont, the future "Sergeant-at-Arms" for the Rock Machine Winnipeg chapter.
 And Future National and international president, Joseph "Critical J" Strachan.

 In January 2009, the Vendettas Motorcycle Club was established as a support club by the Rock Machine, this was done to give them more manpower in the province.
 In 2009, what would come to be known as the Rock Machine-Hells Angels Conflict in Manitoba began.
 It saw clashes start between the Rock Machine supported by the Vendettas Motorcycle Club and the Hells Angels and their support club, the Redlined MC.
 Several attacks on Rock Machine properties occurred with no casualties or initial retaliation in 2009.

 "Tensions are extremely high between these groups and violence is imminent", investigators said.
 "Members of the Redlined … and Hells Angels supporters have been placed on high alert and have been tasked with actively seeking out and Rock Machine [members] or Rock Machine associates and to "take care" of them by any means necessary."